Call for Special Theme Proposals for Big Data & Society

 Researchers interested in proposing a Special Theme should submit an outline with the following information.

-An overview of the proposed theme, how it relates to existing research and the aims and scope of the Journal, and the ways it seeks to expand critical scholarly research on Big Data.
+An overview of the proposed theme, including how it relates to existing research and the aims and scope of the Journal, and the ways it seeks to expand critical scholarly research on Big Data.

 A list of titles, abstracts, authors and brief biographies.
 For each, the type of submission (ORA, Commentary) should also be indicated.
 If the proposal is the result of a workshop or conference that should also be indicated.